GeneCodeSavvy/portfolio/src/blog/sbol_spec.md

 ### Challenges in Designing Systems in Synthetic Biology.

 Synthetic Biology draws from multiple fields, including Genetics, Molecular Biology, and Metabolic Engineering.
 However, tools from these areas are not always directly applicable.
 Designing synthetic systems requires integrating diverse information, but the absence of standardized solutions leads to low reproducibility and high failure rates.

-For example:
-- FASTA encodes little beyond sequence data.
-- GenBank and Swiss-Prot offer more sequence feature details than FASTA but are not suited for layered designs typical in engineering.
-- Systems Biology Markup Language (SBML) represents biological processes well but lacks support for associated nucleotide and amino acid sequences.
+For example, existing formats have limitations.
+FASTA encodes little beyond sequence data, while GenBank and Swiss-Prot, despite offering more sequence feature details, are not suited for the layered designs typical in engineering.
+Similarly, the Systems Biology Markup Language (SBML) represents biological processes well but lacks support for associated nucleotide and amino acid sequences.
+These issues highlight the lack of a robust, machine-readable format that captures the specific needs of Synthetic Biology and the absence of streamlined workflows for the "Design-Build-Test-Learn" cycle.

-#### TLDR

-- lack of a robust, machine-readable format capturing the specific needs of Synthetic Biology.
-- lack of streamlined workflows for the "Design-Build-Test-Learn" cycle.

 ### Overview of Synthetic Biology Open Language (SBOL).